elunna/nerfhack-changelog/README.md

 * Auto-id bags of holding when items are added or removed
 * Blessed stethoscopes can identify eggs (EvilHack/Sporkhack)
 * Make rustproof/erodeproof/fixed known by default (Dynahack)
-* Make object properties on items obvious and known by default
+* Make object properties obvious and known by default
-* Make the build quality of items obvious and known by default
+* Make the item build quality of items obvious and known by default

 * **Items that are 'lost'** from the players inventory are longer un-identified.